 - “Tempered by the Fires of War: Vietnam and the Transformation of the Evangelical Worldview.”
-In In and of the Times: New Perspectives on American Evangelicalism and the 1960s, ed.
+In American Evangelicals and the 1960s, ed.
 Axel R. Schäfer.
-Madison, Wis.: University of Wisconsin Press, in press, forthcoming 2013.
+Madison: University of Wisconsin Press, 2013: 189-208.

 - “Evangelical Internationalism: A Conservative Worldview for the Age of Globalization.”
 In The Right Side of the Sixties: Reexamining Conservatism’s Decade of Transformation, ed.
 Laura Jane Gifford and Daniel K. Williams.
 New York: Palgrave Macmillan, 2012: 221-240.

 - “The Spirit of Democracy: Religious Liberty and American Anti-Communism during the Cold War.”
 In Uncertain Empire: American History and the Idea of the Cold War, ed.
 Joel Isaac and Duncan Bell.
-New York and Oxford: Oxford University Press, 2012: 141-163.
+New York: Oxford University Press, 2012: 141-163.

 - “Introduction: The Religious Cold War.”
 In Religion and the Cold War: A Global Perspective, ed.
 Philip Muehlenbeck.
 Nashville: Vanderbilt University Press, 2012: xi-xxii.

 - “Universal Nationalism: Christian America’s Response to the Years of Upheaval.”
 In The Shock of the Global: The 1970s in Perspective, ed.
 Niall Ferguson, Charles S. Maier, Erez Manela, and Daniel J. Sargent.
 Cambridge, Mass.: Harvard University Press, 2010: 306-318.